SalesConnection/Caction-Support/docs/Disable_Notification.md

 Version 1.0<br>
 Created: 24 May 2024<br>
 Updated: 24 May 2024<br>
-## I Get Spammed By a Lot of Notifications.
-How Do I Disable It?
+## I’m Getting Too Many Notifications.
+How Do I Disable Them?

 *Note: Only certain admins can disable the notification.
 Please contact your admin if you wish to disable the notifications.<br>